pecampelo/url-shortener/README.md

 ## Technologies used

 - TypeScript;
-- NodeJS environment;
+- NodeJS;
-- Express to set up server;
+- Express
-- PostgreSQL to store URLs;
+- PostgreSQL
+- Postman;
-- Docker for package deployment;
+- Docker
-- Postman for API development

 ## Planning the Development Steps

 1. Install npm packages to set up the environment.
+  - typescript;
-  - express
+  - express;
-  - nodemon for simultaneous alterations
+  - nodemon for simultaneous alterations;
   - postgres;

 2. Set up an Express app for the server.
-3. Create a static front-end file.
+3. Create a static front-end file with forms.
-3. Create a unit testing component.
+4. Create a unit testing component.
-4. Write down the HTTP request methods;
+5. Write down the HTTP request methods;
-5.
+6. Connect the database;
+7. Use Postman to develop API
+8. Package through Docker.

 ## How does it work?